aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 {{< /highlight >}}

 ### Mailmark Symbology
 The *Mailmark* symbology has been developed by Royal Mail of the United Kingdom.
-Its specification is similar to that of RM4SCC but has the predefined data format requirements and does not provide extra space for customer-specific content.
-This standard allows encoding numerical digits, uppercase English letters, and space Moreover, barcodes contain a checksum and information to perform data recovery using Reed-Solomon error correction.
+Its specification is similar to that of *RM4SCC* but has the predefined data format requirements and does not provide extra space for the customer-specific content.
+This standard allows encoding numerical digits, uppercase English letters, and space.
+Moreover, barcodes contain a checksum and information to perform data recovery using Reed-Solomon error correction.
 *Mailmark* supports the following options:
 - **Type L** - encodes 26 characters
 - **Type C** - encodes 22 characters